 Don’t have a lot of time?
 That’s okay!
 Choose what you’d like to learn based on the time you have.

-With this feature students can enter mathematical expressions to show their thought process, or upload a file or image of their work.
-As you review Show My Work responses, you can also respond to students to further explain what they did wrong with math expressions, files or images.
+With this feature students can enter mathematical expressions to show the work they used to get to the right answer, or upload a file or image of their work.
+As you review Show My Work responses, you can also respond to students to provide feedback on what they did wrong using math expressions, files or images.

 Outside of the classroom, how do you ensure students are engaged in your course material?
 Within WebAssign, you can view an access log for each student.
 The Student Access Log shows when your students have opened and submitted their assignments.
 The log also shows all changes to the student score, including extensions, adjustments, and score overrides.